ilyabirman/Jouele/README.md

 ### API Methods

 #### `Jouele.play()`
-Starts playing the track.
-Returns an instance of`Jouelle` player.
+Starts the playback.
+Returns an instance of`Jouele` player.

 #### `Jouele.pause()`
-Pauses the track.
-Returns an instance of`Jouelle` player.
+Pauses the playback.
+Returns an instance of`Jouele` player.

 #### `Jouele.destroy()`
-Destroys the player by returning the link from which it was created to the DOM-tree.
+Returns the link which created the player to the DOM and destroys the player.
 Returns a jQuery-object of the link.

 ### API Properties